square/workflow-swift/Samples/Tutorial/Tutorial3.md

 - Open your terminal and run `bundle exec pod install` in the `Samples/Tutorial` directory.
 - Open `Tutorial.xcworkspace` and build the `Tutorial` Scheme.

-Start from implementation of `Tutorial2` if you're skipping ahead.
+Start from the implementation of `Tutorial2` if you're skipping ahead.
 You can run this by updating the `AppDelegate` to import `Tutorial2` instead of `TutorialBase`.

-## Editing TODO items
+## Editing todo items

-Now that a user can "log in" to their TODO list, we want to add the ability to edit the TODO items listed.
+Now that a user can "log in" to their todo list, we want to add the ability to edit the todo items listed.

 ### State ownership

-In the workflow framework, data flows _down_ the tree as properties to child workflows, and actions come _up_ as output events (as in the traditional computer science trees that grow downward).
+In the workflow framework, data flows _down_ the tree as properties to child workflows, and actions come _up_ as output events (as in the traditional computer science sense that trees that grow downward).

 What this means is that state should be created as far down the tree as possible, to limit the scope of state to be as small as possible.
 Additionally, there should be only one "owner" of the state in the tree - if it's passed farther down the tree, it should be a copy or read-only version of it - so there is no shared mutable state in multiple workflows.